 Troubleshooting Problem Cause Solution Head Not Flushing Head breaker Off Switch Breaker to on.
 If Breaker is tripped determine cause and correct.
-Battery Charge Low Charge Batteries Head Not Emptying Blocked line to tank Remove material from line Shower Sump Overflowing Head Breaker OFF Discharge line blocked Switch Breaker to on.
+Battery Charge Low Charge Batteries Head Not Emptying Blocked line to tank Remove material from line Shower Sump Overflowing Head Breaker OFF Discharge line blocked Pinched Line Switch Breaker to on.
 If Breaker is tripped determine cause and correct.
-Clear material from line Pinched Line Straighten line Defective Float Switch Replace Switch (See your dealer for service) Defective Pump Replace Pump (See your dealer for service)
+Clear material from line Straighten line Defective Float Switch Defective Pump Replace Switch (See your dealer for service) Replace Pump (See your dealer for service)

-It is illegal to dump plastic trash anywhere into the ocean or navigatable waters of the United States.
-Violation of these requirements may result in civil penalty up to \$25,000, a fine of \$50,000 and imprisonment for up to five years.
-PLASTIC - GARBAGE - Means paper, rags, glass, metal, crockery (generated in living spaces aboard the vessel-what we sixpack holders, stirrers, synthetic fishing nets, ropes, lines, and bio or photo degrad- able plastics.Includes but is not generated in living spaces aboard the vessel-what we normally call trash), and all winds of food, maintenance "Garbage" does not include fresh fish or fish parts, dishwater and gray water.
-DUNNAGE-Materialused to block and brace cargo, and is considered a cargo associ ated waste.
-GRAYWATER- Means drain age from a dishwasher, shower, laundry, bath, and culude drainage from toilets, urinals, hospitals, and cargo INSIDE 3 MILES 3 TO 12 MILES (and in U.S. Rivers, Bays and Sounds) PLASTICS DUNNAGE, LINING AND PACKING PLASTICS DUNNAGE, LINING AND PACKING MATERIALS THAT FLOAT DUNNAGE, LINING AND PACKING ANY GARBAGE ENOT GROUND TOLES MATERIALS THAT FLOAT THANONE SQUARE INCH ANY GARBAGE EXCEPT DISHWATER GRAYWATER, FRESHFISH PARTS 12 TO 25 MILES PLASTICS PLASTICS PLASTICS PLASTICS PLASTICS PLASTICS S
+It is illegal to dump plastic trash anywhere into the ocean or navi Dur Seas ! gatable waters of the United States.
+Violation of these requirements of \$50,000 and imprisonment for up to five years.
+PLASTIC - GARBAGE - Means paper, rags, glass, metal, crockery (generated in living spaces styrofoam cups and lids, sixpack holders, stirrers, synthetic fishing nets, ropes, lines, and bio or photo degrad- able plastics.Includes but is not grash and gray water.
+GRAYWATER- Means drain which have been pre-cleaned age from a dishwasher, to the extent that any food INSIDE 3 MILES 3 TO 12 MILES (and in U.S. Rivers, Bays and Sounds) PLASTICS DUNNAGE, LINING AND PACKING PLASTICS DUNNAGE, LINING AND PACKING DUNNAGE, LINING AND PACKING MATERIALS THAT FLOAT MATERIALS THAT FLOAT ANY GARBAGE EXCEPT DISHWATER GRAYWATER, FRESH FISH PARTS THANONE SQUARE INCH 12 TO 25 MILES 12 TO 25 MILES PLASTICS PLASTICS DUNNAGE, LINING AND PACKING MATERIALS THAT FLOAT